 The most important thing that we should mention is the performance boost.
 Using this spark plug, you can expect a good increase in horsepower even if you were using Iridium spark plugs before, because this one is made to give you the satisfaction of superior performance, and that is exactly why it is in our list of the best spark plugs.

 While it may not give an increase in fuel efficiency if your vehicle is in good condition, it will give you a good balance between efficiency and power.
 This spark plug is on the market only since 2018, which means that it comes with the latest technologies and improvements in this field.
+It is also one of the top racing spark plugs.

-- Good spark plug for performance.
+- Best spark plug for performance.

 - Corrugated ribs.